All Episodes

 to people about just because again being In, minnesota we

-are The minnesota.
 Nice we like to give to.
-Charity

-about doing.
+way to go about doing.

 Speaker 5 (44:15):

-It, Yeah, Yeah charity one of one of many strategies
+It, yeah, Yeah charity one of one of many strategies

 when it comes to.
-Taxes all, Right so final say, here,
+Taxes all, right so final, say, here,

 gentlemen give us the final when you think of, taxes